Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Michigan State University

-MSU requires all drone flights on campus to be approved by the Office of Regulatory Affairs and campus police.
-Spartan Stadium (capacity 75,525) has active TFR enforcement during home football games and major events.
-The university maintains coordination with law enforcement and emergency services for approved operations.
+MSU requires all drone flights on campus and university property to be approved in advance by the Office of Regulatory Affairs and campus police.
+MSU follows FAA rules and MSU safety protocols.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.